 I came back… to your home

-And since it seems that the coronavirus does not stop, Tunturuntu pa ’tu casa, either.
-Before, from Wednesday to Sunday; now, from Friday March 27 to Sunday 29, a second edition of the festival has already taken place.
+And since it seems that the coronavirus does not stop, Tunturuntu for your home, either.
+Before, from Wednesday to Sunday; Now, from Friday March 27 to Sunday 29, a second edition of the festival has already found its place.

 In practically 48 hours both editions were prepared.
 With a proven effectiveness in the previous call, this time artists such as Roberto Fonseca, Haila María Mompié, Luna Manzanares, Suylén Milanés, Alejandro Falcón, Adrián Berazaín, Jorge Aragón, Nube Roja, among others, joined us, says Iván Vergara, who manages Tunturuntu communication and public relations.
 The idea continues to be to share the same space, where all genders come together to raise awareness about the responsibility of staying at home, he adds.

 Likewise, now, as an echo —successful, timely, and necessary to open the spectrum and scope— the joint project of the Cuban Institute of Music with the Ministry of Culture (Mincult) and the Cuban Institute of Radio and Television is taking place these days. , for the television broadcast of new concerts.
 The list includes Eduardo Sosa, Marta Campos, Polito Ibáñez, Daiana García and the Havana Chamber Orchestra, Pancho Amat and the Cabildo del Son, among many others.

 The communication director of the Mincult, Alexis Triana, informed that the possibility of launching the Cubadisco Festival 2020 is being evaluated. on-line, with the possibility of establishing voting by Internet and that there is no need to suspend it.